szxivk/odin-project-webdev-2024/odin-proj/webdev-foundations/html_thoughts.md

 - Links are one of the key features of HTML.
 They allow us to link to other HTML pages on the web.
 In fact, this is why it’s called **the web**.
 - To create a link in HTML, we use the anchor element.
 An anchor element is defined by wrapping the text or another HTML element we want to be a link with an `<a>` tag.
 - But, we need to add an href (hypertext reference) attribute to the opening anchor tag.
 The value of the href attribute is the destination we want our link to go to.
+**NOTE**: An HTML attribute gives additional information to an HTML element and always goes in the element’s opening tag.
   ```html
   <a href="https://www.theodinproject.com/about">About The Odin Project</a>
   ```